 - There should be no more than three ESYLs in a section.

-- Each ESYL (including DofE candidates from outwith Scouting) will be issued with a Logbook by the ESL(YL), who will ensure that the information on the inside cover is entered and that the declaration on page 3 is signed so that all parties understand their responsibilities.
+- Each ESYL (including DofE candidates from outwith Scouting) will be issued with an ESYL Logbook by the ESL(YL), who will ensure that the information on the inside cover is entered and that the declaration on page 3 is signed so that all parties understand their responsibilities.
 The ESYL should show it to their parent/guardian.

 - All ESYLs (including DofE candidates from outwith Scouting) must complete Module A within three months.
 All ESYLs should be encouraged to complete more (and hopefully all) of the modules and missions required for the award of the Young Leader’s Belt.